zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 of an instance and then to cast it to either `Employee` or `RegisteredUser` to get access to the account specific members.

-The only weakness is the cloning, because the state of the original account instances must be transferred to the new adapted instances.
+An potential problem lurks behind the converting of the `isPremium` property into the `PremiumUser` "trait".
+Such an approach does not scale with the growing number of "IS" properties.
+This is, however, a limitation of the underlying "no-trait" platform.

-Also the implementations of `DefaultUserMail` as well as of its two specializations `EmployeeUserMail` and `RegisteredUserMail` are pretty straightforward.
+Another weakness is the cloning, because the state of the original account instances must be transferred to the new adapted instances.

+The implementations of `DefaultUserMail` as well as of its two specializations `EmployeeUserMail` and `RegisteredUserMail` are pretty straightforward.
 The `DefaultUserMail` is designed as a package private abstract class.
 Thus it cannot be instantiated and only classes in from its package can extend it.
 The package contains only two such classes: `EmployeeUserMail` and `RegisteredUserMail`.

 The only flaw is the `getMailOwner` public method introduced in `DefaultUserMail` mediating the access to the underlying user account and which might indicate a loss of